forrestxu123/Android-Framework-System-Design/README.md

 - Security Model:
   - Multi-party consent: No action should be executed unless all main parties agree — in the standard case, these are user, platform, and developer.
   - Security is a compatibility requirement.
 Devices that do not conform to CDD and do not pass CTS,VTS are not Android compatiable devices.
-  - Factory reset restores the device to a safe state.
+  - Factory reset restores the device to a safe state - returns a state that is covered by Verified Boot.
   - Applications are security principals - Applications is a basic elements in the security model.

 - Security Model design